 Example: calculate trade receivables from the below balance sheet

 Trade Receivables = 6000 (sundry debtors) + 9000 (bills receivable)

-Bills Receivable (B/R) is a bill of exchange accepted by a debtor or is received in way of an endorsement from them the amount of which is due to be received on a specific date mentioned in the bill.
+Bills Receivable (B/R) is a bill of exchange accepted by a debtor or is received in way of an endorsement from them.
+The amount which is due to be received on a specific date is mentioned in the bill.